IGM-202-2225/project-2-jgd6426/README.md

 #### Steering Behaviors

-- Stay In Bounds, Seek the user's mosue
+- Stay In Bounds, Seek the user's mouse
 - Obstacles - other bees
-- Seperation - other bees
+- Separation - other bees

-#### State Transistions
+#### State Transitions

-- user clicks, makes cursor into a flower disguise
+- user clicks, makes the cursor into a flower disguise

 ## Sources